Madeleine Goldin, LCSW

 Ms. Wilson uses cognitive behavior therapy, dialectical behavior therapy, and solution focused treatment approaches.
 She works in our collaborative partnership with the Port Washington School District providing psychotherapy to elementary-school-aged students.

-Diane Zausch, LPC-IT, SAC-IT
+Diane Zausch, LPC, SAC-IT

 Ms. Zausch approaches the therapeutic relationship with care, curiosity, and nonjudgment.
 She believes people have the intrinsic capacity for growth and aims to provide a safe space to explore that capacity.
 She believes in building on a person’s existing strengths to navigate life’s challenges, and that change is possible through building a collaborative relationship.
 She has experience evaluating and treating adolescents and adults for depression, mood disorders, anxiety, trauma (PTSD), addictions, and behavioral concerns.
 Diane uses a person-centered and trauma-informed approach to therapy.
 She has experience using cognitive behavior therapy, dialectical behavior therapy and EMDR treatment approaches.